share-tracking/.github/profile/README.md

-## Hi there, Enhancing Mini-Program Development with ShareTracking 👋
+## Enhancing Mini-Program Development with ShareTracking 👋

+** share-tracking a framework designed to assist users in seamlessly integrating sharing and tracking functionalities into their mini-programs, fostering a quicker and more efficient development experience:**

 <!--